bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

 Everything up-to-date
 PS C:\Projekts\Linux\dotfiles>
 ```
-Or if your repo not exist yet.
-Create it:
+Or if your repo does not exist yet, create it:

 git init
 git remote add origin git@dotfiles.gihub.com:bartgeier/dotfiles.git